rockman007372/Obsidian-Vault/Foreign Key Constraint.md

 ```

 Note:
-- Since each relation can only have one primary key, you can just reference the relation without specifying the primary key!
+- Since each relation can only have one primary key, ~~you can just reference the relation without specifying the primary key!~~ False
 	- In reality, a foreign key can reference any candidate key and not just primary key.
 Hence it's good practice to specify which attributes are being referenced.
 - As long as there is at least one NULL value, foreign key constraint is satisfied.